-It is the responsibility of all personnel involved in the installation, operation, and maintenance of the equipment to know all the applicable safety regulations for the areas they will be working in.
-Under no circumstances should any person perform any procedure or sequence in this manual if the procedural sequence will directly conflict with local Safe Practices.
-Local Safe Practices shall remain as the sole determining factor for performing any procedure or sequence outlined in this document.
+It is the responsibility of all personnel involved in the installation, operation, and maintenance of the equipment to know all the applicable safety regulations for the areas in which they will be working.
+Under no circumstances should any person perform any procedure or sequence in this manual if the procedural sequence will directly conflict with local Safety Practices.
+Local Safety Practices shall remain as the sole determining factor for performing any procedure or sequence outlined in this document.

-1.2 CAUTIONS, AND NOTES
+1.2 CAUTIONS AND NOTES

-Throughout this document, you should notice various Cautions and Notes.
-These addendum statements supply necessary information pertaining to the text or topic they address.
-It is imperative that audiences read and understand the statements to avoid possible loss of life, personal injury, and/or destruction/damage to the equipment.
-These additional statements may also provide added information that could enhance the operating characteristics of the equipment (i.e., Notes).
-Examples of the graphic symbol used to identify each type of statement and the nature of the statement content are shown in the following paragraphs:
+Cautions and Notes are addendum statements used in this guide that supply necessary information pertaining to the text or topic they address.
+Caution statements typically notify you of steps or procedures that could impede installation or operation; and/or cause damage to the equipment.
+Notes are additional statements that typically provide added information that can simplify and/or enhance the use or operating characteristics of the equipment.
+Examples of the graphic symbol used to identify each type of statement and the nature of the statement content are shown below: